ctrl-alt-del/exercise/README.md

 ### Android Developer Tool (ADT) Plugin
 Make sure the ADT Plugin for Eclipse is up to date.
 This is very important, otherwise, the IDE may not load the project properly.

+## Standard Iconography
+You can get the standard icons for different device from [here](http://developer.android.com/design/style/iconography.html).
+In this exercise, we will use the standard search icons that are available in [this zip](http://commondatastorage.googleapis.com/androiddevelopers/design/Android_Design_Icons_20131106.zip).